molmod/molmod/doc/tutorial/install.rst

 Disclaimer
 ==========

-MolMod is developed and tested in modern Linux environments.
+MolMod is developed and tested on modern Linux environments.
 The installation and usage will therefore be relatively easy on Linux.
 If you want to use MolMod on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working.
 We are always interested